spacetelescope/jwst/docs/jwst/resample/arguments.rst

     Absolute pixel scale in ``arcsec``.
 When provided, overrides ``pixel_scale_ratio``.
 Ignored when ``output_wcs`` is provided.

+    For spectral data, if the input data has units of flux density (MJy/pixel), the output flux per pixel will be scaled by the ratio of the selected output pixel scale to an average input pixel scale.
+    If the input data has units of surface brightness (MJy/sr), the output flux per pixel is not scaled.

-    For spectral data, this parameter is only applied in the cross-dispersion direction: sampling wavelengths are not affected.
+    Note that this parameter is only applied in the cross-dispersion direction for spectral data: sampling wavelengths are not affected.

     .. note::
         If this parameter is modified for spectral data, the extraction